vitorfloriano/kubebuilder/docs/book/src/reference/commands/alpha_update.md

   `kubebuilder-update-from-<from-version>-to-<to-version>`.
 - You can change the behavior:
     - `--show-commits`: keep the full history.
-    - `--preserve-path`: in squash mode, restore specific files (like CI configs) from your base branch.
+    - `--preserve-path`: restore specific files (like CI configs) from your base branch.
+Works with both squash and show-commits modes.
     - `--output-branch`: pick a custom branch name.
     - `--push`: push the result to `origin` automatically.